 5. Operations and Delivery.
 Should Buyer desire to change the quantity to be scheduled, Buyer shall provide to Seller facsimile notice thereof not later than one business day prior to the earliest nomination deadline of either transporter for the applicable day.
 Scheduling requests to Seller will be accepted at the telephone number provided by Seller to Buyer and shall be confirmed by facsimile.
 Seller shall obtain transportation to the Delivery Point(s), and Buyer shall obtain transportation from the Delivery Point(s).
 Seller represents that all scheduled gas shall meet the specifications of Buyer's transporter.
 Unless otherwise agreed nothing herein, including an event of Force Majeure, shall require or permit either party to schedule gas at a point other than a Delivery Point or in excess of the Daily Contract Quantity.
 If either party receives an order from a transporter requiring action in connection with a transaction (the "OFO"), such party shall immediately notify the other party of the OFO and provide a copy of same by facsimile.
 Each party shall take all OFO actions required and shall indemnify, defend and hold harmless the other party from any claims related to the OFO under which the indemnifying party failed to take the action required thereby.

 6. Payments.
 By the 10th day of each month Seller shall provide Buyer a written statement covering the preceding month.
 Billing and payment will be based on scheduled quantities.
 Within 10 days of the request of either party, the other party shall provide, to the extent it has a legal right of access thereto and/or such statement is then available, a copy of the applicable transporter's allocation or imbalance statement for the requested period.
-All amounts payable under thisFirm GTC are due by the 25th day of the month in which the statement therefor was received.
+All amounts payable under this GTC are due by the 25th day of the month in which the statement therefore was received.
 If the due date for any payment to be made hereunder is not a business day, the due date for such payment shall be the following business day.
 Payment of all funds shall be made by wire payment in such manner that U.S. funds are immediately available to the payee on the applicable due date.
 Interest on past due amounts shall accrue at the lesser of the rate of 10% per annum or the maximum rate permitted by law.
-Obligations to make payment under all transactions governed by thisFirm GTC may be offset against each other, set off or recouped therefrom, or netted for payment.
+Obligations to make payment under all Transactions governed by this GTC may be offset against each other, set off or recouped therefrom, or netted for payment.